mcealera/streamlitecs/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-1. To manually create a virtualenv on MacOS and Linux, navigate to the projects root directory and run:
+2.1 To manually create a virtualenv on MacOS and Linux, navigate to the project's root directory and run:

 ```
-$ python3 -m venv .venv
+python3 -m venv .venv
 ```

-2. After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+2.2 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.

 ```
-$ source .venv/bin/activate
+source .venv/bin/activate
 ```

 If you are a Windows platform, you would activate the virtualenv like this: